-Forsyth County Schools is a an international leader in the effective practice of BYOT, which encourages students to bring their personal technology tools to school for learning.
+Forsyth County Schools is an international leader in the effective practice of BYOT, which encourages students to bring their personal technology tools to school for learning.
 The acronym "BYOT" stands for Bring Your Own Technology, a practice also sometimes often referred to as BYOD – Bring Your Own Device.
 It is an initiative that is having an impact in the business world as well as in education.
 From a user’s point of view, there is a certain comfort with using a technology tool that has been customized and personalized to one’s needs and interests.
 As students utilize their personal technology devices in school, they can learn new ways to use them for collaborating and interacting with their teachers and each other to research information, solve complex problems, create original products, and publish their work.

 Some of the technology tools that students bring to school include the following: laptop computers, tablet computers, e-readers, netbook computers, Internet-capable gaming devices, and cell phones.
 The response has been very positive, and teachers participate in multiple professional learning opportunities to improve their understanding for this new way of learning.
-The district also provides additional support and guidance to our schools, as requested, to facilitate the implementation of BYOT.
-In fact, BYOT has been so successful within Forsyth County Schools that other school districts are requesting to visit to learn more about how to harness the power of BYOT in their schools.
-More information about these tours can be found at BYOT Tours.
+The district also provides additional support and guidance to our schools, as requested, to facilitate the implementation of BYOT.We are continually linking and updating additional resources and materials to our BYOT Resource Page to provide additional support for BYOT.
+Please select the links below for additional details.